dylan-lang/opendylan/documentation/getting-started/source/debug/index.rst

       slot my-slot :: <integer>
     end class <my-class>;

-*Note:* You can hit Return to format your input in multi-line form where you prefer.
+.. note:: You can hit Return to format your input in multi-line form where you prefer.
 (An expression is only evaluated when you hit Return after a semicolon.)

 The output in the interaction pane is::